What the Hell Is Going On With Bitcoin?

 “You could imagine that in the future there might be a cryptocurrency that is mostly a store of value, like gold,” he said.
 “It would be decentralized, and robust, but with high transaction fees.
 I might use it to buy a house, but not a coffee.
 On the other hand, others might be more useful for smaller payments.
 With digital tech, maybe we can have many different kinds of currencies, which altogether unbundle store of value from medium of exchange.”

 What seems most certain is that the future of money will test our conventional definitions—of currencies, of bubbles, and of initial offerings.
 What’s happening this month with bitcoin feels like an unsustainable paroxysm.
-But it’s foolish to try to develop rational models for when the market will correct itself.
+But it’s foolish to try to develop rational models for when such a market will correct itself.
 Prices, like currencies, are collective illusions.
-And the history of American bubbles suggests that national hallucinations, like the over-construction of the rail system in the 19th century, can undergird the very real transformations of the next generation.
+And the history of American bubbles suggests that national hallucinations, like the over-construction of the rail system in the 19th century, can undergird the very real transformations of the next generation, even after they go pop.